bjorger/phonebook/README.md

 > docker-compose build
 > docker-compose up

-After this, the application will be available at: http://localhost:3000
+After the setup is done, the application will be available at: http://localhost:3001